Madison Bumgarner: 2014: World Series MVP

 Upon being named the World Series MVP, the Commissioner of Baseball Bud Selig handed out the Commissioner's Trophy to Giants management and presented Bumgarner with the World Series MVP Award, both for the final time in his career.
-Commissioner Selig said "You did the sport and the Giants proud."
-He became the 26th pitcher and the first pitcher in Giants franchise history to win World Series MVP, finishing the Series with a 2–0 win–loss record, a 0.43 earned run average, and 17 strikeouts in two starts across three pitching appearances.
-He also pitched a complete game shutout, a save, and in the 61 innings the Giants played in the World Series, he only gave up one run in 21 innings pitched, throwing 291 total pitches.
-Speaking to the media postgame at the podium with the MVP trophy at his side, Bumgarner said "Yeah, we won Game 7 of the World Series on the road.
+Selig said "You did the sport and the Giants proud."
+Bumgarner became the 26th pitcher and the first pitcher in Giants franchise history to win World Series MVP, finishing the Series with a 2–0 record, one save, a 0.43 earned run average, and 17 strikeouts in two starts across three pitching appearances.
+He also pitched a complete game shutout, and, in the 61 innings the Giants played in the World Series, he only gave up one run in 21 innings pitched, throwing 291 total pitches.
+Speaking to the media after the game at the podium with the MVP trophy at his side, Bumgarner said "Yeah, we won Game 7 of the World Series on the road.
 So it was definitely emotional.
 It's been an unbelievable year for us.
 So many ups and downs.
 We faced a lot of adversity.
 I couldn't be happier for my teammates.
 There were a lot of guys that couldn't deserve it anymore they do.
 Like I said, I'm thankful for them and truly an honor to be part of this team and organization."